12 LGBTQ Activists Who Have Changed American History

 On June 28, 1969, an uprising at the Stonewall Inn in New York City’s West Village unofficially launched the modern LGBTQ movement and became one of the protests that changed American history.
 At the center of the action that night was a transgender drag performer, sex worker, and activist named Marsha P. Johnson.
 “We just were saying, no more police brutality and, oh, we had enough of police harassment in the Village and other places,” she explained in a 1989 chat with fellow activist Randy Wicker and journalist and Making Gay History podcast host Eric Marcus.

 She went on to become the first vice president of the Street Transvestite Action Revolutionaries (STAR), which provided accommodations for homeless transgender youth, and she worked with ACT UP in the ’80s until she died in 1992.
 After her body was found floating in the Hudson River, her death was ruled a suicide, but many believe she was murdered.
 “Her mysterious death is a reminder of the ongoing violence Black and transgender people face in this country,” Bianca Rodriguez wrote in Marie Claire recently.
 Fortunately, Johnson’s legacy lives on.
+Don’t forget to brush up on when Pride Month is and how it began.

 In 2019, the Washington Monthly called Randy Shilts “the journalist who changed how we see gay America.”
 Indeed, it’s hard to imagine gay America being what it is today without And the Band Played On, his groundbreaking magnum opus.
 The 1987 best seller unflinchingly documented the history of HIV and AIDS, calling out the U.S. government for its indifference to the pandemic that was killing off much of the gay male population.
 Shilts tested positive for HIV when he was working on the book and died in 1994, the year after it was turned into a TV movie.